gregorriegler/gregorriegler.github.io/_drafts/2022-07-21-thats-not-continuous.md

 What I did is based on the following requirements:

-- No manual saving.
-(The code saves itself automatically)
+- **No manual saving**.
+The code saves itself automatically.
-- No manual test running.
-(Tests run continuously.
-They restart automatically as soon as the code changes)
+- **No manual test running**.
+The tests run continuously.
+They restart automatically as soon as the code changes.
+And they are *fast*.
-- No manual commits.
-(The code is committed automatically whenever the tests pass)
+- **No manual commits**.
+The code is committed automatically whenever the tests pass.
-- No manual pulling.
-(Changes are pulled automatically before test runs)
+- **No manual pulling**.
+Changes are pulled automatically before the tests run.
-- No manual pushing.
-(Every commit is automatically pushed right away)
+- **No manual pushing**.
+Every commit is automatically pushed right away.

 Not that hard to achieve actually.
 Just need proper tooling and a little bit of scripting.